jamboid/Site-Starter/README.md

 ## Workflow

-The assets are located in the root directory.
+The assets are located in the /src directory.
 A Gulp-based workflow is included that processes them and outputs demo files to a /build directory.

 ### Sass Versions